-- Based on the 2017-2021 data, elevated concentrations of total phosphorus are a widespread cause of water quality impairment in the Twenty Mile watershed.
-Approximately 95% of samples collected from the Twenty Mile watershed exceeded the PWQO with some concentrations greater than 30 times the PWQO. - ➤ E. coli and total suspended solid concentrations frequently exceed the provincial objective in Twenty Mile Creek watershed.
-Efforts through BMPs works should continue to be implemented to reduce the sources of E. coli in this watershed.
+- Based on the 2018-2022 data, elevated concentrations of total phosphorus are a widespread cause of water quality impairment in the Twenty Mile watershed.
+Approximately 95% of samples collected from the Twenty Mile watershed exceeded the PWQO with some concentrations greater than 30 times the PWQO. - E. coli and total suspended solid concentrations frequently exceed the provincial objective in Twenty Mile Creek watershed.
+It is recommended that this subwatershed be prioritized by Best Management Practice programs such as those provided by the NPCA to reduce sources of E. coli in this watershed.